History of AEK Athens F.C.: The Post-World War II years (1945–1952)

-With the English coach, Jack Beby at the wheel, veteran players such as Maropoulos, Tzanetis, Delavinias and Magiras, along with new generation players such as Kostas Poulis, Goulios and Pavlos Emmanouilidis, AEK won the Cup of 1949 and 1950, beating Panathinaikos by 2–1 and Aris by 4–0.
+Under the English manager, Jack Beby, veteran players such as Maropoulos, Tzanetis, Delavinias and Magiras, along with a new generation of players such as Kostas Poulis, Goulios and Pavlos Emmanouilidis, AEK won the 1949 and 1950 Cups, beating Panathinaikos by 2–1 and Aris by 4–0.

-In 1950 AEK won another Athens Championship, but the Panhellenic Championship was not played, due to the big amount of players that were called up for a prolonged training camp with the national team.
+In 1950 AEK won another Athens Championship, but the Panhellenic Championship was not played, due to the large number of players who were called up for a prolonged training camp with the national team.